fcolista/apkfile/README.md

 # apkfile
 Search files inside various version of alpine linux packages

-Just copy `apkfile` in `/usr/bin` and run it with the file you are looking for.
+This is a stupid script that parses the output of https://pkgs.alpinelinux.org

-This is a stupid script that parses the output of https://pkgs.alpinelinux.org So, only the version and arches in that web page are supported.
+So, only the version and arches in that web page are supported.

 Since (again) this script is stupid, it does not pickup automatically the new alpine versions :)